Watch and Ward

 Watch and Ward is a short novel by Henry James, first published as a serial in The Atlantic Monthly in 1871 and later as a book in 1878.
 This was James' first novel, though he virtually disowned the book later in life.
 James later called Roderick Hudson (1875) his first novel instead of Watch and Ward.

-Plot summary
+Synopsis

-Wealthy and leisured Roger Lawrence adopts twelve-year-old Nora Lambert after her father kills himself in the hotel room next to Lawrence's.
+Wealthy and leisured Roger Lawrence adopts 12-year-old Nora Lambert after her father kills himself in the hotel room next to Lawrence's.
 Roger had refused financial assistance to the man, and he feels remorse.
 Nora is not a pretty child but she soon starts to develop, as does Roger's idea of eventually marrying her.

 Unfortunately for Roger, once Nora matures into a beautiful young woman, she is attracted to two other men: worthless George Fenton and the somewhat hypocritical minister, Hubert Lawrence (Roger's cousin).
 After various adventures Nora winds up in the clutches of Fenton in New York City, but Roger comes to her rescue.
 Roger and Nora marry in a conventional happy ending.